Jerome-Pooh/AWS_Jerome_nextwork/AWS Analytics with QuickSight/Readme.md

   * Table for TV shows vs movies
   * Line graph for additions over time

-### 🔮 Sample Questions to Answer

-* What year had the most releases?
-* What genres are most common?
-* On what date was the most content added?
-* How many thrillers were added after 2015?

-Create multiple visuals and arrange them into a dashboard layout.

 ---

 ## 🌟 Publish & Export Your Dashboard